 There is any number of reasons you may be looking for a new dentist, but the most common is as the result of moving to a new city or town.
 While moving can be an exciting time and the beginning of a new stage of life, it can also be hectic.
 Moving involves managing both big and small details and all sorts of tasks, and one of these is finding a new dentist in your new home.
 So what can you do to make this easier?
 How do you find a new dentist when you need one?
 Here are some tips to make it easier to both find a new dentist and to switch your health care to them.

 Locating a dentist is easier than ever.
 You can do a simple online search for “dentists in [your new city]” or you can ask new friends and colleagues who they recommend.
 There are some other tools for finding new dentists that many folks overlook.
 Your dental insurance provider likely maintains a list of participating dentists in your area, and you can ask them for a list of potential dentists.
-Likewise, the American Dental Association maintains a nationwide database of ADA-certified dentists, which you can find here.
+Likewise, the American Dental Association maintains a nationwide database of ADA-certified dentists.
 These tools can make it easy to find potential new dentists in your corner of the world.